reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 [PREDICTION] q:1   g:1   1+1=2   (1/2)*(1/10)=1/20   1/20
 ```

-The most common failure case seems to be when the network makes a mistake in counting the number of letters.
+One failure case seems to be when the network makes a mistake in counting the number of letters.
 This happens in long sequences, and the network is usually off by 1 on the letter with the highest count.
-One explanation for this is that long sequences are particularly sparse in the training set and there aren't enough samples for the network to learn from reliably.
+One explanation for this is that long sequences are particularly sparse in the training set and there aren't enough long-sequence samples for the network to learn from reliably.

 Other failure cases are when the network fails to recognize that the event is impossible (0 probability), or simply failing to set up the correct intermediate expressions.